 The Australian International Screenwriting Awards (AISA) is a screenwriting competition committed to the discerning selection, recognition, and professional growth of emerging screenwriters from all over the world.

-Australia, our home base, is a perfect merging of big cities and abundant nature.
+Australia, our home base, is a perfect merging of great cities and abundant nature.
 From big waves and rainforests to mountains and the massive outback.
-You can be diving the Great Barrier Reef one moment and checking out a contemporary art exhibit on the Gold Coast the next.
+You can be diving the Great Barrier Reef one moment and checking out a contemporary art exhibit the next.

 In this huge country that also happens to be the world’s smallest continent, you think you know what to expect but adventure and diversity lie around every sun-drenched corner.
 Each city is distinctly stimulating, ideal for a people so vigorously experimental, readily immersing themselves into the arts, the ocean, a sensory overload of biodiversity, a thriving cafe culture, or an intriguing cinematic history.

 The Australian film industry began in the early 1900s and since then has produced internationally recognized filmmakers and actors who have made names for themselves locally as well as in Hollywood.
-Our country is perhaps the only one that can boast of numerous filmmakers who made it here first before venturing to the Los Angeles, New York, Hong Kong, or London to further their craft and their international careers.
+Our country is perhaps the only one that can boast of numerous filmmakers who made it here first before venturing to the United States, Hong Kong, or Europe to further their craft and their international careers.

-Our vision is to discover new talent in screenwriting, and we are passionate about opening exciting opportunities for them here in Oz as well as internationally.
+Our vision is to discover new talent in screenwriting, and we are passionate about opening exciting opportunities for them internationally.

 We at AISA want to provide a platform of opportunities for top screenwriters.
 As such, our artistic director has created a robust and passionate panel of readers and judges to select our winners.
-With great discernment, we take a critical and genuine approach to script critique, with decision-making based on a blend of artistic merit and entertainment value.
+With great discernment, we take a critical and unique approach to script critique, with decision-making based on a blend of artistic merit and entertainment value.
 Scripts are deliberated on fairly and substantially, with writers’ information kept confidential to ensure that writing is based solely on its quality and potential.

 We welcome stories of all genres and themes from everyone.
 Every narrative is worthwhile.
 Extraordinary ones need to be known.